rrhew/rhew-lab/content/authors/mwhelan/_index.md

     url: "https://envsci.rutgers.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Mary Whelan completed her Ph.D. in 2013 from UC Berkeley, was a post-doctoral researcher at the Sierra Nevada Research Institute and the Carnegie Institution for Science, Global Ecology, at Stanford University.
-Mary has expertise in biogeochemical cycling of sulfur and the use of COS as a tracer for global photosynthesis.
-Dr. Whelan is now an Assistant Professor at Rutgers University.
+bio: Mary Whelan is an Assistant Professor in the Environmental Sciences Department at the Rutgers University.

 interests:
   - trace gas biogeochemistry